unibrowser/unibrowser/README.md

 > pytest
 ```

 This will run the tests and generate a report of the results.
-The `pytest.ini` file at the root of the repo defines configuratio for the `pytest` module.
+The `pytest.ini` file at the root of the repo defines configuration for the `pytest` module.